CorvetteCole/GotoSleep/README.md

 - Edit all icons to remove the two-tone design, make them all simple and flat

-- Move all string resources to string value xml file, replace preference updating by creating a new string with two separate strings and adding them together around the value.
-Basically just make the app easy to translate to other languages by the community just by adding localized string values

 - Add icons to about screen

 - Remove hours countdown when it is 0 possibly